OfficeDev/office-js/README.md

 - Do not use the NPM package in an add-in that you submit for publication to [AppSource](https://appsource.microsoft.com/marketplace/apps?product=office).
 Add-ins that are published to AppSource must use the Office.js CDN.

 - Use TypeScript definitions for Office.js as described in [IntelliSense definitions](#intellisense-definitions).

+### Support

+The Office.js CDN is the official, supported source for Office Add-ins.
+This means that for the NPM package the following are not guaranteed.

+- Frequency of updates

+- Timely support for issues and bugs

+Also, Outlook does not support offline scenarios due to a network access requirement for dependencies like the Microsoft Ajax library.

 <br />